dmbarbour/wikilon/docs/ABCRT.md

 ### Arrays

-Arrays are a compact representation for list-like structures `μL.((a*L)+b)`.
-I want to support logical reversal, fast size computations, fast indexed lookup and update (for accelerators), etc..
+A compact representation for list-like structures `μL.((a*L)+b)`.
+One that should be suitable for collections-oriented programming.
+I want to support fast logical slices, seamless append, logical reversal, fast size computations, fast indexed lookup and update (for accelerators), etc..
 But I haven't decided on an exact representation yet.

+Seamless append would happen when we rejoin two arrays that were previously sliced.
+The main difficulty with logical slices is the frayed edges, i.e. if we split a normal array with two elements per cell, we might divide in the middle of one cell.
+Originally, I was considering use of a 'cell sharing' object.
+But a better technique might be to let only one of the two arrays keep the original cell, and copy data for the other array fragment.
+When we append arrays, we may easily fill empty spaces within a cell, i.e. restoring the frayed edges.

+OTOH, if we allow fraying of arrays, then we need to tune our concepts a bit.
+Instead of true arrays, we might want to optimize for these to be array chunked lists (a list whose spine is represented by long, array-like chunks).
+And instead of

+*NOTE:* A useful related feature might involve array chunks with reasonably large 'capacity' at one or both ends, such that we may addend (or prepend) elements without extra allocations.
+I wonder how we'd annotate and accelerate these properly (some form of `{&pack}` annotation?)

 ### More Numerics